lmansfieldPC/iOSAppDevelopment/lab11_app2_tipcalculator.md

-# App 2: Tip Calculator
+# Lab 11 App 2: Tip Calculator

 ## Objective
 Amend the provided Tip Calculator code to allow the user to: